Natterum/react-table-scroll/README.md

+# React table scroll

-# Component for displaying a floating scroll from below for a table in React
+Component for displaying a floating scroll from below for a table in React

 ## :hammer: How to install